Aerophile

-Aerophile SAS is a French company specialized in building and operating tethered helium balloons.
-Formed in 1993 the tethered gas balloons operate as tourist attractions around the world.
-The company has sold more than 60 balloons in 30 countries.
+Aerophile SAS is a French company specialized in building, selling and operating tethered helium balloons.
+Founded in 1993, it operates the tethered gas balloons as tourist attractions around the world.

+These balloons filled with helium and tethered to the ground by a cable can carry up to 30 passengers at an altitude of 150 meters.

+The company has sold more than 120 balloons in 40 countries.

+Aerophile is also the inventor of l'Aerobar, an aerial bar.

 History

 Aerophile was founded in 1993 by two 25-year-old French engineers from the École Polytechnique, Mathieu Gobbi and Jerome Giacomoni.
-In 1994, they installed their first large tethered balloon in Chantilly, France) and in 1998, Aerophile celebrated its first flight to an altitude of 300 m.
+In 1994, they installed their first large tethered balloon in Chantilly, France and in 1998, Aerophile celebrated its first flight to an altitude of 300 m.
 In 1999, the company launched the large Paris Balloon and improved it in 2008 by adding a lighting system.

 In 2000, the company created a mobile tethered balloon approved to carry two people to a height of 90 m: the Aero2.

 In 2002 they operated the first modern tethered gas ballon on a water-based platform at Neuchâtel.

 In 2005 the company installed a large PanoraMagique balloon, operated by a subsidiary Aerotourism, at Disneyland Paris, it was the first 8-point Aero30NG balloon.

 In 2007, they set up and opened the first Aerophare in Evry 2 (France), an attraction with an air-filled captive balloon within a 54 m tower.
 Aerophare is a novel adaptation of a tethered balloon operating in an enclosed tower.

-An Aerophile ballon holds the record for carrying 30 passengers in a gas balloon.
+In 2008, the Ballon Generali, in partnership with Airparif, shows in real time the quality of air in Paris by changing color depending on the pollution level.

+In 2009, a ballon was set up at Walt Disney World by Aerophile.

+In 2013, the Aerobar, an aerial bar was set up at the Futuroscope.
+The same year, the Ballon Generali became an air lab measuring the air quality of Paris with scientific instruments mounted in the context of a cooperation with the French National Centre for Scientific Research.
+In the USA, Aerophile resumed control of the balloon installed at the San Diego Zoo.